wlandau/r-multiverse.github.io/review.md

 ## Licenses

 The [Acceptable Use Policy](aup.md) prohibits packages that "violate any applicable laws, regulations, or third-party rights, including intellectual property rights".
-Each contributed package must have a valid free and open-source ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)) license to protect the intellectual property rights of the package owners.
+To protect the intellectual property rights of the package owners, each contributed package must have a valid free and open-source ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)) license, and the package owners must be correctly attributed.
 The following is a list of valid open-source licenses that the bot automatically accepts during reviews.

 * [Apache 2.0](https://opensource.org/license/apache-2-0)